Little Girl Blowing Nose

 The Importance of Allergy Testing for Children

 So, why even bother with the tests?
 Honestly, for me, it came down to peace of mind.
 Not knowing what's causing a reaction is the worst part.
-Is it just a little rash, or is it something that could get a lot worse?
+Is it just a little rash, or could it get a lot worse?
 The tests, even if they aren't exactly fun, give you a roadmap.
 They tell you what to avoid and help you make a real, concrete plan, so you're not just guessing and holding your breath all the time.

 How Allergies Impact Your Child's Health